-What does a Python Full Stack Developer Do?
+What does Python Full Stack Developer do?

 A Python Full Stack Developer must tackle both client-side and server-side development jobs.
 This position requires work with different technologies to build complete web applications.
 For the front end, developers apply HTML, CSS, and JavaScript often with React or Angular frameworks.
-Meanwhile, on the back end side, Python is used alongside frameworks such as Django or Flask to engineer server-side logic, administer databases, and implement user authentication and authorization.
-These are key python full stack developer skills that recruiters look for when hiring.
+Meanwhile, on the back-end side, Python is used alongside frameworks such as Django or Flask to engineer server-side logic, administer databases, and implement user authentication and authorization.
+These are key Python full stack developer skills that recruiters look for when hiring.

 How to Prepare for a Python Full Stack Developer Interview